JohannaArguelloG/JohannaArguelloG/README.md

 - 👋 Hi, I’m @JohannaArguelloG
-- 👀 I’m interested in healthcare economics AND now ...
-Python and making websites :)
 - 🌱 I’m currently learning Python, Javascript, HTML, CSS, and SQL XD
 - 💞️ I’m looking to collaborate on everything.